Pupil Premium

 At Springhead Park Primary we aim to provide quality first teaching as a priority to support pupils to develop and improve their knowledge, skills and understanding.
 We invest in improving the quality of teaching and learning and providing research-based interventions to dimmish the difference in the attainment gap between our disadvantaged and non-disadvantaged pupils.
 We aim to develop practice and provision of the highest standard to enable all pupils to achieve their potential through a relentless focus on the attainment and progress of our disadvantaged pupils and an awareness of their needs in everything we do.

 The Education Endowment Fund (EEF) has provided research and in particular on the impact of specific strategies upon disadvantaged pupils.
-The school’s strategic response to devising and implementing the recovery programme fully takes these findings into account.
+The school’s strategic response to devising and implementing the PPG programme takes the findings from the various bodies of research into account.

-- High levels of mobility (children moving to the school within the school year), including pupils with Special Education Needs or Disabilities, English as an additional language and pupils from a disadvantaged background.
+1. High levels of mobility (children moving to the school within the school year), including pupils with Special Education Needs or Disabilities.

-- Social and emotional issues for some pupils, including lack of resilience and stamina in learning.
+3. Social and emotional issues for some pupils, including SEMH need, lack of resilience and stamina in learning.